EvilPiza/Cobalt-CDP/README.md

 ho ho ho unofficial cobalt rich presence mod

+the cdp stands for 'custom discord presence' btw

 "how use??" you might be saying rn
 I say put this in your build.gradle.kts file:
 ```idk